 Plans for Future Waste Management Success

 Behavioral modification towards waste management is essential to increase our diversion rate.
-Waste needs to make the transition from a topic that has traditionally been viewed as filthy to one that stresses the environmental importance of sustainable waste management practices.
-Waste management needs to become a comfortable discussion topic, where individuals encourage one another to properly recycle and compost but also feel comfortable in calling out community members when they have identified a waste management mistake.
-Modifying individuals’ behaviors towards waste management issues starts with education.
+Modifying individuals’ behaviors towards waste management issues starts with education on what to recycle.
 With that in mind, the recently launched recycling campaign will consist of various communication efforts and outreach programs that build upon existing practices.
 This campaign will target the CI community through the use of social media outlets, posters, signage and presentations.
 The following will be performed:

-Updating our Facebook, Twitter, Instagram, GreenScreens with the most up-to-date information on waste management and opportunities to get involved.
+- Updating our Facebook, Twitter, Instagram, and GreenScreens with the most up-to-date information on waste management and opportunities to get involved.

 - We monitor our waste diversion by keeping track of monthly trash and recycle rates.